-As at 31 March 2019, the carrying amount of the Company's interests in joint ventures amounted to \$1,042,548,872 (31 March 2018: \$1,129,058,225), approximating 96% (31 March 2018: 95%) of the Company's total assets.
+As at 31 March 2020, the carrying amount of the Company's interests in joint ventures amounted to \$1,267,772,734 (31 March 2019: \$1,042,548,872), approximating 98% (31 March 2019: 96%) of the Company's total assets.

 Investments in joint ventures are carried at cost and adjusted for the Company's share of the profit or loss and other comprehensive income of the joint ventures, after adjustments to align the accounting policies with those of the Company.
 The Company is required to assess whether there is any indicator that the investments in joint ventures may be impaired.
 When such indicator exists, the Company's carrying amount of investments in joint ventures needs to be assessed for impairment.
-The management has assessed that there is no indicator that the investments in joint ventures is impaired based on the profits generated by the joint ventures.